browserengineering/book/book/visual-effects.md

 Opacity and Compositing
 =======================

 With sizing and transform, we also now have the ability to make content overlap!
-[^overlap-new].
 Consider this example of CSS & HTML:[^inline-stylesheet]

     <style>
         div { width:100px; height:100px }